goveo/react-international-phone/CONTRIBUTING.md

 Commit titles should correspond to [convention](https://www.conventionalcommits.org/en/v1.0.0/).
 This is needed for the commit analyzer and automatic release functionality 🙏

+💡 You can use `pnpm cm` command to commit your changes

 Examples:

 - fix(CountrySelector): add type="button" to selector button